CUBRID/node-cubrid/README.md

 ## Authors and Contributors

-The authors of this driver are the members of the CUBRID API team - [http://www.cubrid.org/wiki_apis](http://www.cubrid.org/wiki_apis).
+The authors of this driver are the members of the [CUBRID](https://github.com/orgs/CUBRID).

 We welcome new contributors and hope you will enjoy using and coding with CUBRID! :)